Skip to main content

 Apr 10, 20261 min readSentry, Next.js, TypeScript

 Sentry's Next.js SDK initializes in three places: instrumentation-client.ts (browser), sentry.server.config.ts (Node), and sentry.edge.config.ts (edge runtime).
-Each calls Sentry.init() at module scope.
-When the DSN environment variable is missing, the SDK throws, polluting the console with errors on every request.
+Each one calls Sentry.init() at module scope, and when the DSN environment variable is missing, the SDK throws and spews errors into the console on every request.

-That is fine in production where the DSN is always set.
-In local development, on a fresh clone, or in CI jobs that do not need error monitoring, it makes the terminal unreadable.
+That's fine in production, where the DSN is always set.
+On local dev, a fresh clone, or a CI job that doesn't need error monitoring, it just makes the terminal unreadable.

 The fix is a single exported constant in the shared config: